Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents

-To create a synthetic yet plausible policy without biasing it toward or against symbolic enforcement, we followed the steps below.
-First, we prompted GPT-5.2 to generate a safety policy from the EMR assistant use case and tool schema.
-We asked for a policy consisting of concrete rules with no mention of enforcement mechanisms.
-We then prompted the model to reduce redundancy, producing an initial policy with 50 requirements.
-Second, we improved the policy's comprehensiveness through hazard analysis, an approach that anticipates potential harms from the perspectives of different stakeholders and derives safety requirements to avoid those harms.
-Following prior work~\cite{11030006}, we used an automated tool for System-Theoretic Process Analysis (STPA), with GPT-5 identifying 5,138 candidate safety requirements for the EMR assistant, many of them redundant.
-To keep the scope manageable, we randomly sampled 4\% of these requirements (205 entries), clustered them into 10 categories using K-Means over embeddings from OpenAI's \texttt{text-embedding-3-small} model, and asked an LLM to consolidate the requirements within each cluster.
-This yields 77 safety requirements, from which we randomly sampled 20 for further analysis.
-Because these requirements often contained multiple sub-requirements, we manually decomposed them into 43 individual requirements.
-After removing 5 duplicates, we obtained 38 additional requirements, yielding a final policy with 88 requirements.
-All key steps in this process, including both the initial generation and the hazard analysis, were automated to avoid manual bias.
-Full details and artifacts are provided in Section~\ref{sec:data_availability_statement}.
+As a result, we adopted an alternative solution, creating a synthetic policy for a domain-specific benchmark in a high-stakes domain that did not originally target security or safety, hence excluded from Study 1.
+We selected MedAgentBench~\cite{jiang2025medagentbench}, which evaluates an electronic medical record (EMR) assistant.
+To create a plausible policy without biasing it toward or against symbolic enforcement, we followed the procedure below.
+First, we prompted GPT-5.2 to generate a security and safety policy from the EMR assistant's use case and tool schema, requesting verifiable rules with no mention of enforcement.
+This produced 50 requirements.
+Second, we improved policy comprehensiveness through hazard analysis, specifically System-Theoretic Process Analysis (STPA)~\cite{Engineering_a_safer_world_Nancy2012}, which anticipates harms from diverse perspectives and derives corresponding requirements.
+Using an automated STPA tool from prior work~\cite{11030006} with GPT-5, we identified 5{,}138 candidate requirements.
+To keep scope manageable, we randomly sampled 4\% (205 entries), clustered them into 10 categories via K-Means over OpenAI \texttt{text-embedding-3-small} embeddings, and prompted an LLM to consolidate each cluster, yielding 77 candidate requirements; we randomly sampled 20 for further analysis.
+Because these 20 often contained compound logic, we decomposed them into 43 atomic requirements; after removing 5 duplicates, 38 remained.
+Combining the 50 initial requirements and the 38 from STPA produced a final policy of 88 requirements.
+All key steps were automated to avoid author bias; full details are in the paper artifact.